 How soon after my heart attack can I begin exercising?

 About Your Outlook How do I know if my cholesterol and blood pressure are staying within healthy limits?How often will you monitor my blood pressure and cholesterol levels?How likely am I to have another heart attack?How extensive is the damage to my heart?
-And how will that affect my quality of life?
+How will that affect my quality of life?

 Last reviewed September 2013 by Michael J. Fucci, DO